chxzhangxox/Python_homework/README.md

 This is a compilation of homework codes of Pic16-Python class at UCLA

 HW1:
 A simple program of Newton's Method.
-Finding one root of a polynomial with some starting point.
+Finding one root of a polynomial with a starting point.

 HW2F:
 A test program of execution time of different functions/methods (list comprehension vs. for loop vs. map; lambda function vs. regular function; modify existing list vs. append to a new list